More minority organ donors are needed

 Founder and President, National Minority Organ Tissue Transplant Education Program (MOTTEP)

-Editor's note: Dr. Callender is the featured presenter at the American Kidney Fund's free webinar on improving access to transplant among minorities on Aug.
-30 at 1 p.m.
-EDT.
-Register here.
+Editor's note: Dr. Callender presented a free American Kidney Fund webinar on improving access to transplant among minorities.
+Watch it here.